 These and other side effects may lead to the decision to wean off Wellbutrin.
 Safety is of prime concern.
 This is our specialty.

-Alternative to Meds Center has been helping clients weaning off Wellbutrin and many other drugs safely and gently for more than a decade and a half.
+Alternative to Meds Center has been helping clients wean off Wellbutrin and many other drugs safely and gently for more than a decade and a half.
 Part of the center’s success comes from sound principles of holistic treatment in a safe and nurturing inpatient setting.
-During the process, clients receive many therapeutic aids, such as therapeutic massage, mineral and foot baths, targeted nutrition therapy, nebulized glutathione treatments, music and art therapy, Reiki, acupuncture, and other ways to support client comfort at every step along the way.
+During the process, clients receive many therapeutic aids, such as therapeutic massage, mineral baths, detoxifying foot baths, targeted nutrition therapy, nebulized glutathione treatments, music and art therapy, Reiki, acupuncture, and other ways to support client comfort at every step along the way.

 Aside from providing strategic Wellbutrin titration support, equally if not more important, is investigating and correcting root causes for a person’s pre-medication symptoms.
 This is where some vital life-changing health improvements can occur.
 For example, lab testing can isolate causal factors that can then be addressed.
 Resolving these factors will tend to resolve the person’s symptomology without needing further reliance on drugs to mask unwanted symptoms.

 It may be true that in the past, the only “solution” that was offered was to address symptoms with medication.
 In the past, perhaps that was all that was possible and would be more humane than letting a person suffer.
 But with today’s testing and other diagnostic and investigative tools, and a wealth of nutritional research, Alternative to Meds Center can help our clients to truly move forward into bonafide better health.
 Some of these benefits might include more energy, a brighter mood, a better quality of sleep, more vitality overall, and therefore not needing the artificial stimulation of medication.
 These therapies also make Wellbutrin titration more tolerable.